openvinotoolkit/open_model_zoo/models/public/brain-tumor-segmentation-0002/brain-tumor-segmentation-0002.md

 ### Original Model

-Probabilities of the given voxel to be in the corresponding class, name - `304`, shape - `1,3,128,128,128`, output data format is `B,C,D,H,W`, where:
+Probabilities of the given voxel to be in the corresponding class, name - `304`, shape - `1, 3, 128, 128, 128`, output data format is `B, C, D, H, W`, where:

 - `B` - batch size
 - `C` - channel